Google Local Service Ads Services

 About the Local Services Ads Partner Program

-Some Local Services businesses actually don’t advertise directly with Google.
-Instead, they advertise as a member of a partner affiliate network.
+Some Local Services businesses advertise as a member of a partner affiliate network.
 These businesses are identified by the “from (partner name)” label on their profile.
-These providers do not receive Local Services Ads leads through Google, but directly through the partner affiliate’s program.
-Some of these partner affiliate providers include Thumbtack and NetWorx.
+Partner affiliate providers include Thumbtack and NetWorx.

 Other Ways to Advertise Your Local Business on Google

-If Google Local Services ads don’t seem to be the right fit for your business, there are other ways you can advertise on Google!
-There are Google Local Campaigns, Google AdWords, and more.
-When it comes down to Google Local Services vs. AdWords, we prefer Google Local Services ads for service providers.
-However, Google Ads (also referred to as Google AdWords) is also a great advertising platform.
+If Google Local Services ads don’t seem to be the right fit for your business, there are other ways to advertise on Google, including Google Local Campaigns, Google AdWords (Google Ads), and more.
+Contact SEO Design Chicago to discuss which advertising solution is right for your business.

 Contact SEO Design Chicago for Help with Google Local Services Ads Today!